Automotive & Mobility

 When it comes to the automotive industry, Germany is a renowned powerhouse, producing almost 30% of all passenger cars in the EU in 2020 (incl.
 UK and EFTA).

 Ever since Karl Benz built the first commercial motor vehicle with an internal combustion engine in 1886, German engineers have designed and developed some of the best cars in the world.
-Germany is also the number one market for passenger cars in Europe and half of the 20 new battery manufacturing sites in Europe that are currently operational or under construction are in Germany.
-At the same time, Germany is steadily building charging infrastructure, with two billion euros available for a total of 50,000 fast-charging points planned by 2022.
+Germany is the largest passenger-car market in Europe, and it hosts about half of the 22 large EV battery plants currently being built or planned across the continent.
+Germany is steadily expanding its charging infrastructure: initially, two billion euros were made available to create 50,000 fast-charging points by 2022, and in late 2022, funding was further increased by €6.3 billion, raising the target to a total of 1 million public charging points (both fast and standard) by 2030.

 As a traditional centre for cosmopolitanism, innovation and revolution, the Leipzig Region, with its strong automotive cluster, is the ideal starting point for this technological E-mobility transformation.
 What began in the early noughties with the branches of Porsche and BMW has since developed into a thriving location for the entire chain of automotive production.
 A transformation associated with enormous growth has attracted many companies to the Leipzig Region, including E-mobility software companies like Intech and IT service providers like Ferchau Leipzig Mobility.